Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

 Feed your Calathea rufibarba with a balanced, liquid fertilizer every 3-4 weeks through out the growing season for a lush growth.
 Stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

-Regularly, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
-Allow the stream of water to run for some time and repeat the process several times.
+Regularly, flush out accumulated salts by running a stream of water through the soil.
+Repeat the process several times to clear most of the salts.

 Repot Calathea rufibarba every 2-3 years at the beginning of the growing season when it becomes root-bound to encourage a lush growth.